Nacheaux: Description

 Nacheaux is a Black-owned restaurant in West Linn, which previously operated in Portland.
 The menu features Mexican-Cajun cuisine, including fried-chicken crunch wraps, churro beignets, macaroni and cheese with seafood, and nachos.
 KGW's Christine Pitawanich described the menu as "Mexican/southern fusion", offering Cinnamon Toast Crunch cheesecake and fried chicken enchiladas.
 The menu also includes carnitas, catfish, red beans and rice, and tacos.

 History

-Anthony and Stephanie Brown opened Nacheaux as a food cart in southeast Portland's Cartlandia pod in March 2020, during the COVID-19 pandemic.
+Anthony and Stephanie Brown opened Nacheaux as a food cart in southeast Portland's Cartlandia pod (now known as the Springwater Cart Park) in March 2020, during the COVID-19 pandemic.
 Anthony also serves as chef.

 The food cart closed in February 2021 and began operating as a brick and mortar restaurant in northeast Portland's Cully neighborhood in March.

 In 2022, the business closed temporarily to relocated to West Linn.
 Nacheaux reopened on July 27.

 Reception

-In 2021, Portland Monthly's Katherine Chew Hamilton included Nacheaux in a list of "The 8 Most Mouthwatering Nachos to Try in Portland".
+In 2021, Portland Monthly's Katherine Chew Hamilton included Nacheaux in a list of the eight "most mouthwatering" nachos in the city.